igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 access, as appropriate, to the DDRx, PORTx, PINx registers and also the specific pin number.
 For pins that support analog-to-digital conversion, the single name also provides access the analog channel associated with the pin.
-For pins that support PWM, the single name also provides access to control and compare registers and bits needed to configure and control the PWM functionality of that pin.
+For pins that support PWM, the single name also provides access to the control and compare registers and bits needed to configure and control the PWM functionality of that pin.